interlay/interbtc-spec/polkabtc-spec/docs/source/spec/replace.rst

 ReplacePeriod
 .............

-The time difference in number of blocks between a replace request is accepted by another Vault and the transfer of BTC (and submission of the transaction inclusion proof) by the to-be-replaced Vault.
-The replace period has an upper limit to prevent griefing of Vault collateral.
+The time difference in number of blocks between a replace request is accepted by another vault and the transfer of BTC (and submission of the transaction inclusion proof) by the to-be-replaced Vault.
+The replace period has an upper limit to prevent griefing of vault collateral.

 .. *Substrate* ::